Asymptotic invariants of lattices in locally compact groups: Introduction

 The lattice approximation problem was first studied for Betti numbers in \cite{abe2017} where, among many other things, it is proven that if $G$ is a connected center-free semi-simple Lie group and $\{\Gamma_n\}_n$ is a sequence of lattices which is \textit{nowhere thin} and \textit{almost everywhere thick}, then the sequence $b_i(\Gamma_n)/\covol(\Gamma_n)$ converges to the $i$-th $\ell^2$-Betti number of the associated homogeneous space.

-\begin{dfn*} A sequence of lattices $\{\Gamma_n\}_n$ is \begin{itemize} \item \textit{nowhere thin} (or \textit{uniformly discrete}) if there exists a neighborhood of the identity $U\subset G$ such that for every $g\in G$ and $n\in\bn$ we have that $g\Gamma_ng^{-1}\cap U=\{\id_G\}$; \item \textit{almost everywhere thick} (or \textit{Farber}) if for every neighborhood of the identity $U\subset G$ we have \end{itemize} \end{dfn*}
+\begin{dfn*} A sequence of lattices $\{\Gamma_n\}_n$ is \begin{itemize} \item \textit{nowhere thin} (or \textit{uniformly discrete}) if there exists a neighborhood of the identity $U\subseteq G$ such that for every $g\in G$ and $n\in\bn$ we have that $g\Gamma_ng^{-1}\cap U=\{\id_G\}$; \item \textit{almost everywhere thick} (or \textit{Farber}) if for every neighborhood of the identity $U\subseteq G$ we have \end{itemize} \end{dfn*}

-A similar result was obtain in \cite{pet2016} for totally disconnected groups acting cocompactly on simplicial complexes.
+A similar result was obtained in \cite{pet2016} for totally disconnected groups acting cocompactly on simplicial complexes.
 In this context they were also able to get an inequality for the limit without the ``nowhere thinness'' assumption.
 One of the purposes of this work is to give a unified proof of these two results and to generalize them in the context of a general locally compact group.

-\begin{thm*}[Corollary \ref{crl:excomp}] Let $G$ be a \lcsc group and let $\{\Gamma_n\}_n$ be an almost everywhere thick sequence of torsion free lattices of $G$.
-Assume that one of the following conditions holds. \begin{itemize} \item The group $G$ is almost connected. \item The group $G$ is totally disconnected and it acts cocompactly and properly on a contractible simplicial complex. \item The quotient $G/G_0$ satisfies the previous condition, where $G_0<G$ denotes the connected component of the identity \end{itemize} Then and if the sequence $\{\Gamma_n\}_n$ is nowhere thin, then \end{thm*}
+\begin{thm*}[Corollary \ref{crl:excomp}] Let $G$ be a unimodular \lcsc compactly generated group and let us fix a Haar measure $\haar$ on $G$.
+Let $\{\Gamma_n\}_n$ be a Farber sequence of cocompact torsion free lattices of $G$.
+Assume that one of the following conditions holds. \begin{itemize} \item The group $G$ is almost connected. \item The group $G$ is totally disconnected and it acts cocompactly and properly on a contractible simplicial complex. \item The quotient $G/G_0$ satisfies the previous condition, where $G_0\leq G$ denotes the connected component of the identity \end{itemize} Then and if the sequence $\{\Gamma_n\}_n$ is nowhere thin, then \end{thm*}

+Here by $\beta_i(G)$ we mean the $i$-th $\ell^2$-Betti number of the locally compact group $G$ as defined in \cite{pet2013} and \cite{kye2015}.
+In particular we derive as a corollary the above stated theorem in \cite{abe2017} and in \cite{pet2016} for torsion free lattices\footnote{The general form of Theorem $1.3$ of \cite{pet2016} can also be derived from our techniques but in this text we will only work with torsion free lattices.}.
+But our result can be also applied to a large new class of locally compact groups with interesting lattices, the S-adic groups, the groups which appear as (local) products of real and p-adic Lie groups.